-The executive directors are eligible for a non-pensionable performance bonus, the elements of which reflect the Society's balanced scorecard measures for long-term sustainable success in the areas of customer and community, people, excellence, financial, risk and compliance, and behaviours.
-As a mutual, the Society has no share option scheme.
+The executive directors are eligible for a non-pensionable performance bonus, in line with the policy detailed above.
+As a mutual organisation, the Society has no share option scheme.

 Pension

 Executive directors were eligible to participate in the Society's defined contribution pension plan, which is offered to all employees.
 The Society makes contributions to the scheme of 14.25% of pensionable salary, with the cost equivalent to 4% of pensionable salary recovered through a salary sacrifice scheme.